 Malnutrition is associated with higher hospitalisation as well as higher morbidity and mortality rates.
 Malnourished patients have slower recovery times that often results in longer hospital stays, as well as higher readmission rates after discharge.
 This can greatly increase medical costs for patients, and overall health burden for countries.

-Between 30-85% of cancer patients become malnourished depending on the type, site and treatment of the tumour.
+Between 20 to over 70% of cancer patients become malnourished depending on the type, site and treatment of the tumour.

 There is an opportunity to improve nutritional status with the small feeding windows in chronic disease by making high-density nutrition more palatable, and therefore making it easier for hospital-bound people to meet their dietary requirements.
 Proper dietary management provides both energy and immune support, which is especially important in individuals suffering from disease related malnutrition.

 Nutritional deficiencies should not be seen as inevitable consequence of older age or illnesses.
 There is an opportunity to improve nutritional status.

 Oral nutritional supplements are Foods for Special Medical Purposes (FSMP) designed and developed according to strict guidelines to provide energy and nutrient dense solutions in liquid or powdered form.
 They are developed based on scientific and clinical evidence with the levels and sources of nutrients modified to meet the special requirements of the patient group.